frejlarssen/Feynman/README.md

 # FeynQFT
-A Feynman simulator tailored to solve QFT
+A Feynman simulator, and a version tailored to solve QFT